Hitman666/cordova-android-toast/README.md

 ## Conclusion
 I hope this post gave you enough information so that you'll be dangerous enough to go and fiddle with the Android Cordova plugin building yourself 💪

-If you have any questions, feel free to ask in the reach out.
+If you have any questions, feel free to reach out.